Tushar-Banswal/MyReact/README.md

 # MyReact
 Tried to create a React library from scratch.

-Here, I tried to reverse engineer the core React feature like Functional Component and useState hook.
+Here, I tried to reverse engineer the core React feature like Functional Component, useState and useEffect hook.
 MyReact library has a custom createElement function which is called when transpiling the JSX, it also has a custom render which will render the JSX into the parent/root DOM element.
 I refer to the following resources while creating this:

 [WTF is JSX](https://jasonformat.com/wtf-is-jsx/)